Indonesia confident AirAsia fuselage discovered, zero in on black box

 Indonesia AirAsia Flight QZ8501 lost contact with air traffic control in bad weather on Dec.
 28, less than halfway into a two-hour flight from the Indonesian city of Surabaya to Singapore.
 None of the 162 people on the aircraft survived.

-Supriyadi, operations coordinator for the National Search and Rescue Agency, said on Sunday a sonar scan had revealed an object measuring 10 meters by four meters by 2.5 meters on the sea floor.
+Supriyadi, operations coordinator for the National Search and Rescue Agency, said on Sunday a sonar scan had revealed an object measuring 10 metres by four metres by 2.5 metres on the sea floor.

-"If it is the body of the plane then we will first evacuate the victims.
-Secondly we will search for the black box."
+"If it is the body of the plane then we will first evacuate the victims."

-Forty-eight bodies have been found in the Java Sea off Borneo and searchers are still hunting for the plane's fuselage, which could contain more bodies.
+Forty-eight bodies have been found in the Java Sea off Borneo and searchers believe more will be found in the plane's fuselage.

 Strong winds, currents and high waves have been hampering efforts to reach other large pieces of suspected wreckage detected by sonar on the sea floor.

-Three vessels involved in the search have detected pings about 4 km (two miles) from where the plane's tail was raised on Saturday, in water about 30 meters (yards) deep.
+Three vessels involved in the search have detected pings about four km (two miles) from where the plane's tail was raised on Saturday, in water about 30 metres (100 feet) deep.

-"Three ships have (recorded) the pings so we can confirm the coordinates of the location of the black box," Indonesian National Transportation Safety Committee investigator Santoso Sayogo told Reuters.
+"The black boxes are in a crushed part of the aircraft debris, making it very difficult for the team of divers," said Tonny Budiono, a navigation director for the transport ministry.

-If weather conditions are conducive, "hopefully they will recover the black box tomorrow morning," Santoso said.
-"The coordinates show the bottom of the sea (in that location) is sand so the divers should easily be able to see it."
+"Because of time constraints, (we) have decided to retrieve the black boxes tomorrow morning by gradually shifting these layers of aircraft body debris."

 While the cause of the crash is not known, the national weather bureau has said seasonal storms were likely to be a factor.

-President Joko Widodo, who took office in late October, said the AirAsia crash exposed widespread problems in the management of air transportation in Indonesia.
+President Joko Widodo said the crash exposed widespread problems in the management of air transportation in Indonesia.

 Separately on Sunday, a DHC-6 Twin Otter operated by Indonesia's Trigana Air crashed on landing at Enarotali Airport in Paniai, Papua, on Sunday.